Ionozor/data-processing/Octave/data/Sample data/README.md

 - Scope:
 The fluctuation scope is solved as a primitive function of their velocity.
 We can see that the maximal peaks of this quantity are always smaller then the Debye radius, which is suitable for every ideal plasma.
 - SID model:
 The radio signal intensity level is drawn and compared with our model.
 The input files, the tima and the intensity level, are saved as t.txt and L.txt, so they can be used for other computation.
-We can easily recognise strong SIDs in this plot.
+We can easily recognize strong SIDs in this plot.
 - Specific calorific capacity:
 The specific calorific capacity of the ionospheric plasma is approached using the current temperature.
 - Temperature:
 Eventually, we can have a look at the temperature.
 We use the electron density to compute this quantity and we can see that the middle value of the temperature is approximately ~193.02 K.
 - Velocity:
 The middle quadratic velocity is given as the function of the kinetic energy and temperature.
-We can easily recognise the fluctuation peak within this plot.
+We can easily recognize the fluctuation peak within this plot.
 - Wavelengths decay:
 The wavelengths‘ decay some chosen molecules‘ ionization is computed in appropriate units.
 Those values are used to draw the energy and plasma spectra.
 - Meteoric (solar) wavelengths: